-One person told us they felt safe.
+People told us they felt safe.
 They said, "I am alright here.
-I like it here".
+I like it here" and "Happy, very much so, absolutely".
 We observed that people were relaxed around the staff and in their own home.

 Staff told us that they had received safeguarding training during their induction.
 Training records evidenced that all staff had completed safeguarding training within the last two years.
 Staff were aware of the different types of abuse, what would constitute poor practice and what actions needed to be taken to report any suspicions that may occur.
+A member of staff said, "Safeguarding is about keeping people safe.
+If I am concerned or witnessed any abuse, I will report it to my line manager.
+I can intervene to keep the person safe.
+I will document it and support the person.
+I can report to CQC, police and local authority safeguarding team".
 Staff told us the registered manager would respond appropriately to any concerns.
-We saw that abuse and safeguarding was discussed with staff on a regular basis during supervision and staff meetings.
+We saw that safeguarding was discussed with staff during supervisions and staff meetings.
+A Safeguarding protocol was visibly displayed on notice boards in the home for staff.

 Staff told us that they felt confident in whistleblowing (telling someone) if they had any worries.
+They said, "It is about reporting what is wrong to a higher authority like our directors and others outside the organisation".
 The home had up to date organisational safeguarding and whistleblowing policies in place that were reviewed regularly.
 We saw that these policies clearly detailed the information and action staff should take.

 People were protected from avoidable harm.
 Staff had a good understanding of people's individual behaviour patterns.
 Records provided staff with detailed information about people's needs.
 Staff knew people well, and could inform us of how to deal with difficult situations such as behaviours that challenges them.
 As well as having a good understanding of people's behaviour, staff had also identified risks relating to people's care needs.
 People were supported in accordance with their risk management plans.
-For example, one person who needed their privacy, had plans in place to help the staff keep them safe when other people tended to infringe on their privacy.
+For example, one person who can display behaviours that challenges others, had plans in place to help the staff keep them safe from self-harm and harm from other people.
 We observed that staff understood and followed these plans to keep people safe.
 Staff told us they were aware of people's risk assessments and guidelines in place to support people with behaviour that may challenge them and others.